 For years now, sexual assault victims advocacy groups have called for colleges to change the definition of consent, and educate college students about the evolving definition of consent.
 According to them, it’s important for colleges to invest in educating students about the importance of attaining consent in response to the widespread incidents of sexual assault.

-However, San Jose criminal defense attorneys are concerned about the unreasonable standards that colleges would be held to, if the bill becomes law.
+However, as criminal defense attorneys, we are concerned about the unreasonable standards that colleges would be held to, if the bill becomes law.
 It’s hard to define what constitutes “affirmative” consent, and it might be unreasonable to expect persons engaged in sexual activity, to require and obtain verbal consent for each new level of sexual activity.Back to Sex Crime Practice Area